 Refresh your ads regularly to avoid being repetitive, since many Facebook users log in daily.

-Depending on your choice of digital platform and where your business’s audience are, you’ll notice that different platforms may have similar ad options.
+Depending on your choice of platform and where your audience are, you’ll notice that different platforms have similar ad options.

 For today, we’ll be focusing on Facebook ads, particularly the differences between the Dynamic Ad and the Static Ad.

 Each of these Facebook ad types offers “a different set of risks and rewards,” explains Adquadrant.